Challenges Finding Your Spouse in 2020: The Muslim Marriage Crisis

 If you’re still in school or in a workplace, you may be lucky enough to meet a compatible Muslim for marriage.
 But this is not the case for the majority of the single Muslim population today.
 That’s why so many Muslim men and women end up resorting to what they feel like is their last option – apps and websites.

 What’s most frustrating for the Muslims who are serious about getting married is the fact that a lot of people using these apps have no intention of getting married.
-Some just want temporary companionship.
+Some just want temporary companionship, while others are just looking to “be friends”.
 This leaves the pious singles lost in a mix of swiping right and left, viewing hundreds upon hundreds of seemingly “good” profiles, only to find out that the person is not someone they can really settle down with.

-I’ve heard of many horror stories from single friends, some who have even encountered people requesting money, texting inappropriate words, sharing nude photos, expecting sex as they get to know each other.
+I’ve heard of many horror stories from single friends, some who have even encountered people requesting money, texting inappropriate words, being led on only to be ghosted in the end, sharing nude photos, expecting sex as they get to know each other.
 The list can go on and on.
 I’m sure you or someone you know has had a similar experience…

 I do believe it is okay to get to know someone for the intention of marriage with the permission of your parents/wali.
 Islam teaches us to go about things in a halal way, and Allah SWT by his grace will grant you a good spouse.
 The question is how?

 If we look at non-Muslim’s here in the U.S, it seems like they’re always dating.
 Their options are very open.
+If it doesn’t work out with the first person, there are plenty of other people for them to go out with.
 After dating for however long, they decide to settle down.
 They might move in together for a few months or even years, then decide to take that next step.
 For Muslims, it starts with marriage.
 The commitment is huge.
 Both parties understand that the greater objective is coming together for something bigger, for the sake of Allah.